 Our glossary explains all the key investor relations terms.

-Earnings before interest and taxes.
+Earnings before Interest and Taxes

 EBITDA plus one-off expenses and minus one-off revenues arising in conjunction with one-off projects (e.g. restructuring or acquisitions).

-The EPRA, or European Public Real Estate Association, is a public industry association representing the interests of listed European property companies.
+EPRA, or the European Public Real Estate Association, is a public industry association representing the interests of listed European property companies.
 Its work includes developing guidelines and standards for transparency in the listed property sector.

-The EPRA cost ratio is a key figure measuring cost efficiency.
+The EPRA Cost Ratio is a key figure measuring cost efficiency.
 Operating expenses are considered in relation to rental income.

-The EPRA vacancy rate is calculated based on the estimated annualised market rent for vacant areas in relation to the market rent of the entire portfolio.
+The EPRA Vacancy Rate is calculated based on the estimated annualised market rent for vacant areas in relation to the market rent of the entire portfolio.